KonduitAI/konduit-serving/README.md

 The core intended workflow is a few simple steps:

 1. Configure a server setting up:

-      a. `InputType`s of your pipeline
+  - `InputType`s of your pipeline
-      b. `OutputType`s of your pipeline
+  - `OutputType`s of your pipeline
-      c.
-A `ServingConfiguration` containing things like
-         host and port information
+  - A `ServingConfiguration` containing things like host and port information
-      d.
-A series of `PipelineStep`s that represent what steps a deployed pipeline should perform
+  - A series of `PipelineStep`s that represent what steps a deployed pipeline should perform

 2. Configure a client to connect to the server.